DFEC-R2D2/r2d2/archives/Final_2016-2017/readme.md

     - There are no connectors anywhere, everything is soldered together or multiple wire nuts were used to connect multiple lengths of short wires together into a larger wire
     - In order to remove the motor drive, the wires to it had to be cut ... however, a couple were just twisted together and wrapped in tap (no soldering)
 - The software is written wrong (amateur at best) and incapable of being useful
 - The front wheel was never mounted, instead, some silly wheel was on it.
-This made R2 lean forward and very suceptable to tipping over ... which happened
+This made R2 lean forward and very susceptible to tipping over ... which happened
-- No architectual diagrams or documentation on interfaces or software ... no clue what did what.
+- No architectural diagrams or documentation on interfaces or software ... no clue what did what.